-Acknowledgements.
-Seppo Pulkkinen was supported by the Finnish Academy of Science and Letters via the the Foundations' Post Doc Pool.
-Loris Foresti and Daniele Nerini were supported by the Swiss National Science Foundation Ambizione project Precipitation attractor from radar and satellite data archives and implications for seamless very short-term forecasting (PZ00P2\161316).
-The authors express their gratitude to Weather Decision Technologies for providing access to the United States radar composites.
-The whole pysteps community is here also acknowledged for the various contributions and discussions to the project.
+Financial support.
+Seppo Pulkkinen was supported by the Finnish Academy of Science and Letters.
+Loris Foresti and Daniele Nerini were supported by the Swiss National Science Foundation Ambizione project "Precipitation attractor from radar and satellite data archives and implications for seamless very short-term forecasting" (PZ00P2_161316).
+This research has been supported by the European Horizon 2020 (grant no. EC-HORIZON2020-PR700099-ANYWHERE).